WalenPiotr/calorie-counter-v2/README.md

 - Auth database, which stores user data (PostgreSQL)
 - Session storage, which shares session between auth service and resource service (Redis)
 - Gateway service, which stiches resource and auth service GraphQL schema, for convienient usage with client apps (Node, GraphQL)
-- Frontend app, which serves dual role of admin panel and client app (NextJS)
+- Frontend app, which serves dual role of admin panel and client app (React, ApolloClient, NextJS, MaterialUI)
 - Reverse proxy (Nginx)

 Every microservice is deployed using docker and the whole app is composed using docker-compose